cyb3rxp/awesome-soc/detection_engineering.md

 ### Precisely define your needs and the SOC priorities:

-* Leverage a risk management-based approach, to determiner:
+* Leverage a risk management-based approach, to determine:
   * threat actors (if possible);
   * critical assets;
   * attack scenarios (somewhat, kill chains).